InfuseAI/primehub-site/docs/primehub-end-to-end-tutorial-3.md

     The `positive` return value represented as `good` screw; and the `negative` return value represented as `bad` screw.

     Therefore, the return value `2.065972089767456` indicated that the requested screw image is a good screw!

+In the next tutorial, we will build a web app for screw defect detection with our deployed model.